-Parents are our invaluable partners in ensuring the success of each camper.
+Parents and guardians are our invaluable partners in ensuring the success of each camper.
 Together we work to set up each camper with the backing they need to be the best version of themselves.
 It is critical that parents provide us with all the information necessary to determine what supports will be needed, and can be provided, in the camp environment.
 Changes in medication, treatment, health and/or family circumstances must be shared with camp leadership prior to your camper’s arrival.
+All families will have two intake calls, one upon submitting the camper application and a second closer to summer, during which we ask for as much information to aid camp and camper success as possible.
 We will be equally forthcoming if camp is unable to make the accommodations needed for a camper to thrive in our program and will work with families to identify other potential placement options.

 6 Points Creative Arts Academy embraces the diversity of life experiences and Jewish journeys.
 In alignment with our mission and Reform Jewish values, we welcome and support gay, lesbian, bisexual, and transgender campers, staff, faculty, and all members of our community who are between and outside of those identities.

 What does it mean to be transgender?
 Is that person a boy or a girl?